-Associates affiliated with the Center may fulfill the capstone requirement by engaging in at least one professional experience in the field of international or comparative law.
+Members of the Center who are not Harlan Scholars may join as International Associates and fulfill the capstone requirement by engaging in at least one professional experience in the field of international or comparative law.
 A professional experience is one that exposes the student to the kinds of activities in which lawyers engage in the fields of international and comparative law.
 This requirement could be met by any one of the following activities below.
 (If you use a course to fulfill the capstone, it must be 2 credits or more.)

 - taking a project-based learning course with an international or comparative law component;